 Our Family Adventures in Grand Teton and Yellowstone National Parks

 Discovering America’s national parks with my children is a dream that I continue to make a reality every summer.
-Two summers ago, we visited our first national park, Great Sand Dunes National Park in Colorado.
-Last year, we went to Acadia National Park for four days of adventure in which we experienced both rainstorms and sunshine.
-This summer, we ventured to Grand Teton, Yellowstone and Rocky Mountain National Parks.
+In 2010, we visited our first national park, Great Sand Dunes National Park in Colorado.
+In 2011, we went to Acadia National Park for four days of adventure in which we experienced both rainstorms and sunshine.
+And in 2012, we ventured to Grand Teton, Yellowstone and Rocky Mountain National Parks.
 Here are a few of the memorable adventures my family and I experienced in Grand Teton and Yellowstone.

 Grand Teton National Park